Healing with Creative Arts

 As children we grow up with aspirations we hold dear, things we’d like to accomplish when we’re older.
 For Desi Cozier, this dream became a reality when he joined the Navy as a weapons engineer.
 He thought about joining the military before, but didn’t know how.
 During his search for an electronic engineering program, Desi came across the RCC Institute of Technology, a college that was offering a hybrid program where students could learn electronic engineering and join the military at the same time.
-He signed up, and spent 11 years in the Navy before transitioning to civilian life in August of 2020.
+He knew he wanted to find a way to give back and be of service to those who were unable to help themselves.
+Desi ended up signed up, and spent 11 years in the Navy before transitioning to civilian life in August of 2020.

 Growing up, Desi lived close to the ocean.
 His grandfather was a sailor and boat builder, so choosing to go into the Navy was a natural decision for him.
 After being discharged due to injury, Desi got involved with Soldier On, an organization that exists to help with the recovery of ill and injured Canadian Armed Forces members and Veterans through sport, recreation, and creative activities.
 As one of the many programs that your donations help support, Soldier On has been a strategic partner of True Patriot Love in helping Veterans transition to civilian life.
 In speaking with Desi on his experience with Soldier On, we were able to learn much more about the crucial impact these programs were having on his life.